nixworks/public/news/2007/02/12/README.md

 ##### Australia
 ### [ Australian Prime Minister John Howard criticizes U.S. Senator Barack Obama (D-IL) for his stance on Iraq, saying that al-Qaeda in Iraq should be praying for Obama to win the election.
 The opposition Australian Labor Party says that Howard's statement imperiled the relationship Australia might have with the United States under a Democratic administration. ](/news/2007/02/12/australian-prime-minister-john-howard-criticizes-u-s-senator-barack-obama-d-il-for-his-stance-on-iraq-saying-that-al-qaeda-in-iraq-shou.md)
-_Context: 2008, Australia, Australian Labor Party, Barack Obama, Democrat, Illinois, Iraq, John Howard, Prime Minister, Senate, United States, al-Qaeda in Iraq, opposition party, relationship_
+_Context: 2008, Australia, Australian Labor Party, Barack Obama, Democrat, Illinois, Iraq, John Howard, Prime Minister, US Senators, United States, al-Qaeda in Iraq, opposition party, relationship_

 ##### Israel
 ### [ Israel has carried out a successful test of its Arrow missile, the defence ministry says. ](/news/2007/02/12/israel-has-carried-out-a-successful-test-of-its-arrow-missile-the-defence-ministry-says.md)